 An educator’s ability to influence the future is endless.
 With nearly 25% of the U.S. population enrolled in school at any one time, educators have a huge responsibility to ensure their pupils are properly prepared to contribute to society.
 The people who choose education as a career path usually have a strong desire to make a difference and willingness to find creative solutions to problems both in and out of the classroom.

-Job opportunities for educations are found in all 50 states in public, private and parochial schools.
+Job opportunities for educations are found in all 50 states in public and private schools.
 Some teachers may specialize in a single subject, while others will teach multiple subjects.
 Regardless of the subject, class size, location or type of school, the mission of educators remains the same; to ensure that every student is successful and meets set milestones for progress.
 Counselors, principals, librarians, media specialists and teacher’s aides who provide specialized assistance in key areas, often support teachers.

 Just about every teaching opportunity will require applicants to submit a resume.
 Most hiring managers will use your resume to verify whether your credentials qualify you for a particular position and will to determine three things:

 - Can you do the job?

 Perhaps the most important tip for making your documents stand out is to use industry lingo.
 Review the position description, highlight key words or phrases, and reflect that same terminology in your resume or cover letter.
 This shows you have done your research and are familiar with the culture of the industry.

 - First Aid and CPR with the name of the accrediting agency